Should there be any permanent records?

 Nothing less, therefore, has to be logically and rationally expected from information sources qua records to actually, factually, be then somehow or other retained in an assumed future perpetuity toward, admittedly, an unknown future time.
 It is, indeed, quite a tall order for consideration.
 Currently, at the least, much of what is being permanently saved will turn out to be, literally, just many mountains of junk.

-6. And, if about 5% of pre-22nd century information survives to the year 100,000, will it be then pronounced as having been the best of what had survived, as with the ancient Classical Literature example?
+6. And, if about 5% of pre-22nd century information survives, perhaps, to the year 100,000, will it be then pronounced as having been the best of what had survived, as with the ancient Classical Literature example?
 One wonders.

 [This brief compilation below is only meant to illustrate that the matter of permanent records is, in fact, treated with all seriousness.]